 What do you like most?

-To become a locksmith you need to complete a three-year apprenticeship and gain a National Certificate in Locksmithing (Level 4).
+To become a qualified locksmith you usually need to complete a three-year apprenticeship and gain a New Zealand Certificate in Locksmithing (Trade) (Level 4).
+[This is replacing the National Certificate in Locksmithing (Level 4)]

 Competenz, an industry training organisation, oversees locksmith apprenticeships.

-Locksmiths must not have any criminal convictions that have a term of imprisonment attached.
-A security guard licence may be required and it is helpful to have a driver's licence.
+Locksmiths must not have any criminal convictions with a term of imprisonment attached.

 Locksmiths need to be: